chenyt31/OpenPi-Baseline/examples/aloha_real/README.md

 - **Objects needed**: Tupperware, food (or food-like items), and a plate.
 - **Object Distribution**:
   - Works on various types of fake food (e.g., fake chicken nuggets, fries, and fried chicken).
-  - Compatible with tupperware of different lid colors and shapes, with best performance on square tupperware.
+  - Compatible with tupperware of different lid colors and shapes, with best performance on square tupperware with a corner flap (see images below).
   - The policy has seen plates of varying solid colors.

 ### **Scene Setup Guidelines**